HatchApps/xavier-help/api.md

 ![Generate token](./images/api-token.png)

 Copy and store the given token in a safe place.
-Don't worry if you loose it, you can create a new one anytime.
+Don't worry if you lose it, you can create a new one anytime.

 Select _bearer token_ as your authentication method and copy your given token into the correct field.
 See below: